Welcome to the C-Suite!

 We also encourage you to read The 2 Hour Job Search by Steve Dalton.
 You can purchase it here.

 We hope this gives you a good start for the summer and we look forward to meeting you soon!

 Complete the Online Academic Integrity Module

-All students admitted to a master’s program at The George Washington (GW) School of Business are required to successfully complete the online academic integrity module.
+All students admitted to a Master’s degree program at GWSB are required to successfully complete the online academic integrity module.

-The Academic Integrity Module will be available on Blackboard on August 1.
-You will be registered for classes int eh end of June, afterwards you will have Blackboard access, use your NetID (GW email, name before @) and password to sign in.
+The Academic Integrity Module will be available on Blackboard and you will need to complete it before spring registration begins.
+You will be given access to Blackboard around the end of June; use your NetID ([yourname]@gwu.edu) and password to sign in.

 - Click on the menu icon on the top left of the site.

-- This will bring you to the GW sign in, put in your NetID and Password.
+- This will bring you to the GW sign in; type in your NetID and password.

 - Proceed to the playlist.